 Why It's Yummy

-- Salt and pepper - depending on which condensed cream you'll be using, make sure to taste for seasonings during cooking.
+- Salt and black pepper - depending on which condensed cream you'll be using, make sure to taste for seasonings during cooking.
 The store-bought cream of chicken soup is usually very salty, so just be careful.

 - Jalapenos - traditionally a white chicken enchilada is made with fresh or pickled green chilies.
 The flavor is somewhat similar in both of these, so you can easily substitute jalapenos with chilis.

-Lay 6 tortillas for the base.
+Layers.
+Add a layer of 6 tortillas for the base.

 Stir with a fork or a whisk to combine.

-Repeat layers (tortilla, chicken, sauce, cheese).
+Repeat the layers (tortillas, chicken, sauce, cheese).